You are here

 While many spring events were canceled due to the pandemic, the Computer Science and Engineering Club 2020 made the most out of the academic year.
 New club leadership revamped the mission and meetings to help members and presenters get more out of their time together.

 “This year we wanted to reinvent the club and truly set ourselves apart from other clubs,” said Austin Lowe (’22 software engineering), the club’s president.
 “Our club meetings felt very stale and there was nothing new brought to the table in a while.
 We worked hard to try new things and make each and every meeting a unique experience that would stick with each club member.”

 Their efforts paid off—the club received the Most Improved Organization Award from the College of Engineering’s Engineering Week committee.
 The award was presented in February 2020.

-Simanta Mitra, teaching professor of computer science and adviser for the club, said the club evolved quickly when they began acting on member input, added interactive presentations by speakers, and introduced new technology to communicate with current and prospective members.
+Simanta Mitra, teaching professor of computer science and advisor for the club, said the club evolved quickly when they began acting on member input, added interactive presentations by speakers, and introduced new technology to communicate with current and prospective members.

 Mitra said, “The current club officials, under the leadership of their president Austin Lowe, put in a lot of effort to make the club more inclusive and accessible – and fully deserved this award.”